koein/cordova-plugin-edgesafe/README.md

 # cordova-plugin-edgesafe

 Android edge-to-edge safety for Cordova WebView (SDK 35+).
-Applies WindowInsets as WebView padding and streams inset values to JS.
+Applies WindowInsets as WebView padding, **or** switch to legacy *fit* mode to keep content below the system bars (no CSS changes).

 ## Install
 ```bash